Running a business is all about the details. Small mistakes can spiral into big issues, and being proactive is your best bet for growth.

 We’re going to cover what PCI stands for, the meaning of PCI compliance, why it’s important, and what you can do to stay compliant.

-The full acronym, PCI DSS, stands for Payment Card Industry Data Security Standard, which is a set of rules and guidelines that businesses need to follow in order to protect cardholders while supporting credit card transactions.
+The full acronym, PCI DSS, stands for Payment Card Industry Data Security Standard — a set of rules and guidelines that businesses must follow in order to protect cardholders while supporting credit card transactions.

-The standard is established and set by the PCI Security Standards Council who defines PCI DSS as follows:
+The standard is established and set by the PCI Security Standards Council which defines PCI DSS as follows:

 PCI compliance, required by any merchant, retailer, or organization of any size, means following this set of standards when processing, storing or transmitting a cardholder’s financial information or authentication data.